AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 We can also do stuff, which is no real math, but interesting from a programming stand point:

 {% highlight Python %}
-array.shape # Get number of lines and rows array.max() # Get the maximal value array.sum() # Add up all elements of the array array.flatten() # reduce the array to one dimension
+array.shape # Get number of rows and columns array.max() # Get the maximal value array.sum() # Add up all elements of the array array.flatten() # reduce the array to one dimension